What Does Papular Eczema Look Like?

 There are many different types of eczema.
-Mild or severe, eczema can be dry, itchy, and plain uncomfortable.
-Ask anyone that suffers from eczema, and they’ll tell you it isn’t any fun—and papular eczema is no exception.
+Mild or severe, eczema can be dry, itchy, and uncomfortable.
+Ask anyone who suffers from eczema, and they’ll tell you it isn’t any fun—and papular eczema is no exception.

 Here, we’ll dive into what papular eczema looks like, what the symptoms are, and what you can do to treat this skin condition.